9-9-0/OpenCouture-Dev/Vendors/README.md

 # Dev Notes
+- 9/9 :
+	- Noticed that the headers of the get and post requests differed after inspecting them.
+Revised the headers and added functionality that modifies the referer key based on step in the process
+	- Consider using Vultr and Blazing SEO to test mass executions next week
+	- Add Error Handling Functionality once the checkout process for Adidas is complete
 - 9/8 :
 	- Look into python's timeit functionality to time various operations
 	- Revise the main README.md and remove MECH and SEL variants.
 Mechanize lacks functionality and Selenium may be too slow